 The incidence of hepatocellular carcinoma in the United States is 0.8 in children between the ages of 0 and 14 years and 1.5 in adolescents aged 15 to 19 years per year per 1 million.
 In several Asian countries, the incidence of hepatocellular carcinoma in children is 10 times more than that in North America.
 The high incidence appears to be related to the incidence of perinatally acquired hepatitis B, which can be prevented in most cases by vaccination and administration of hepatitis B immune globulin to the newborn.

-The overall 5-year survival rate for children with hepatoblastoma is 70%,[10-12] but is only 42% for those with hepatocellular carcinoma.
-The 5-year survival for hepatocellular carcinoma may be dependent on stage; in an Intergroup chemotherapy study conducted in the 1990s, seven of eight stage I patients survived and less than 10% of stage III and IV patients survived.[3,13]Risk factors
+The overall 5-year survival rate for children with hepatoblastoma is 70%.[10-12] Neonates with hepatoblastoma have comparable outcomes to older children up to age 5 years.
+The overall 5-year survival rate is 42% for those with hepatocellular carcinoma.
+The 5-year survival for hepatocellular carcinoma may be dependent on stage; in an Intergroup chemotherapy study conducted in the 1990s, seven of eight stage I patients survived and less than 10% of stage III and IV patients survived.[3,14]

 |Associated Disorder||Hepatoblastoma||Hepatocellular Carcinoma|